The Magnificent Eleven (film)

 The Magnificent Eleven is a 2013 American western film directed by Jeremy Wooding and written by John Adams, Peter Adams and Irvine Welsh.
 The film stars Josh O'Connor, Robert Vaughn, Joseph Millson and Irvine Welsh.

 Briefly shown in Cannes in May 2012, after a brief theatrical release in March 2013 in Ireland and in May 2016 in the UK, it was released in 2013 in DVD.

 Plot

-A western remake of the film The Full Monty, in East End of London where "cowboys" are a football team and "Indians" run the local curry house.
+A modern remake of the film The Magnificent Seven, in East End of London where "cowboys" are a football team and "Indians" run the local curry house.

 The Cowboys FC, overage and overweight South London team, are sponsored by an Indian restaurant.